Gang Gang (JackBoys and Sheck Wes song)

 "Gang Gang" (stylized in all caps) is a song by American record label Cactus Jack Records, known as hip-hop group JackBoys, and American rapper Sheck Wes, with additional vocals from fellow American rappers Don Toliver, Luxury Tax 50, and Travis Scott (the label's leader, credited as Cactus Jack).
 (Note: JackBoys and Sheck Wes are the only credited artists across streaming platforms; all of the rappers are credited as featured artists on YouTube.)
 Written alongside producers WondaGurl and Vou, It was released from JackBoys' and Scott's compilation album JackBoys (2019).

 Composition and reception

 The song's instrumental was originally used in American rapper Mar90s' December 2019 track, "Blue Hunnits" (featuring Slim Jxmmi), which was released two days prior.
 The song contains an interpolation of "Win" by Jay Rock.
 Kevin Cortez of HipHopDX, in a review of JackBoys, wrote that Sheck Wes "glides through 'Gang Gang' with a bag full of adlibs and charisma."
-Cortez described the song's hook (sung by Don Toliver with Sheck Wes and Travis Scott as backup vocals) as reminiscent of ASAP Rocky's "Babushka Boi", and the background humming as similar to that of Kid Cudi's.
+Cortez described the song's hook (melodically rapped by Don Toliver with Sheck Wes and Travis Scott as backup vocals) as reminiscent of ASAP Rocky's "Babushka Boi", and the background humming as similar to that of Kid Cudi's.